Readymix Concrete in the West Midlands

 C30 is commonly used for Driveways, Paths and Commercial Floors.

 C35 is commonly used for Industrial Floors, Structural Slabs, Reinforced Foundations, Piling, Under-Pinning and Structural Steel Bases.

 C40 is commonly used for Industrial and HGV Floors.

 For a competitively priced quote please Contact Us.

-For more information regarding Concrete Readymixes and quantities, please Contact Us.
+For help and advice regarding concrete mixes and quantities please Contact Us.

 We welcome collections of readymix concrete or screed from our plant in Perry Barr, Birmingham.

 Replace steel reinforcement mesh with macrosynthetic fibres in concrete floors

 - Convenient – no need to source re-mesh & wait for delivery to site